One of the most important lessons for yogis to learn is that yoga is much more than asana classes.

 - To release the hand gesture, begin with the thumb and then the ring finger to meet the other fingers.

-You want to avoid practicing surya mudra when you already have the fire element present in your body: middle of the day or when you’re feeling super high-energy.
+You want to avoid practicing surya mudra when you already have the fire element present in your body: middle of the day, when pitta dosha is dominant, or when you’re feeling super high-energy.
 This keeps us from excessive heat production in the body.

 For the best results, make sure this is a regular practice.